 Hidden Gem to National Treasure

-Leighton House is currently undergoing a major restoration and refurbishment project.
-This is the third phase of an award-winning master plan that commenced in 2008, aimed at completing the restoration of the historic house and creating new facilities and resources to sustain it through the 21st century.
+Leighton House has recently completed a major redevelopment aimed at finalising the restoration of the historic house and creating new facilities and resources to sustain it through the 21st century.

 More public space and access for all

-- Disabled access to all public parts of the building.
+- Step-free access to all public parts of the building.

 - The recovery and restoration of the original architecture lost in later additions.